jamaltheatlantean/Smart-Auction/README.md

 -   The contract can hold multiple ERC721 tokens and award them to the highestBidder.
 -   The contracts ownership can be transferred to a new address incase of need.
 -   When a bid has been outbidded the bidder can withdraw his ETH and bid higher.
 -   The contract has a self-destruct function that sends all unclaimed funds to the owners address.
-Tp prevent loss of unclaimed funds, this function can only be called when there arent any funds left in the contract. `require(address(this).balance == 0)`.
+To prevent loss of unclaimed funds, this function can only be called when there arent any funds left in the contract. `require(address(this).balance == 0)`.

 <!-- ISSUES -->
 ## Issues